Estonia Food Guide

 Drink bottled or boiled water.

-Tap water is generally safe to drink in cities, but it's advisable to stick to bottled or boiled water, especially in rural areas, to avoid any potential stomach upset.
+Tap water is usually fine in the cities, but stick to bottled or boiled water in rural areas to avoid an upset stomach.

 Dietary Options